 Buildings and Shops

-Monastiraki displays an enormous diversity of buildings and people!
-There’s a mixture of Ottoman-era mosques, orthodox churches, ancient ruins, cultural icons, temples, streetart and graffiti, neoclassical buildings, and majestic monuments.
-The splendid Acropolis, one of the most important monuments in Western civilization, stands as an ever-present backdrop overlooking the entire scene.
-Monastiraki is described as “an architectural representation of the melting pot of cultures that pass through Greece, the crossroads of three continents – Europe, Asia, and Africa”.
+Monastiraki displays an enormous diversity of buildings, shops, and people!
+There’s a mixture of Ottoman-era mosques, Orthodox churches, ancient ruins, cultural icons, temples, streetart, graffiti, neoclassical buildings, and majestic monuments.
+The Acropolis – an important monument of Western civilization – stands as an ever-present backdrop overlooking the entire eclectic scene.
+Monastiraki is described as “an architectural representation of the melting pot of cultures that pass through Greece, a crossroads of three continents – Europe, Asia, and Africa”.

 Athens shops, flea markets, restaurants, and food options are as diverse as its buildings and people.
-They include a combination of souvlaki, traditional Greek taverns, kafeneios and modern cafés, Chinese souvenirs, high-end boutiques, genuine Greek art pieces, antique shops, and cheap imitations of everything.
+They include a massive combination of souvlaki (traditional Greek taverns), kafeneios (coffee houses), and hip, modern cafés, Chinese souvenirs, high-end boutiques, genuine Greek art pieces, antique shops, and cheap imitations of everything.

 ____________